chrauch/AI-assistant/README.md

 ## Configuration

 Choose the model and runtime paths in `config.json`.
-Network access is normally needed only during the initial setup (download from https://huggingface.co/).
+Network access is normally needed only during the initial setup (download from huggingface.co).

 Filesystem tools are restricted to `data/` by default.
 To permit absolute paths outside that directory, set `allow_external_files` to `true`.